cyclone-github/metamask_decryptor/README.md

 Decrypted: 0/1  5430.89 h/s     00h:01m:00s
 ```
+### Info:
-Supports previous Metamask vaults as well as new vaults with "KeyMetadata" which have dynamic iterations
+- Supports previous Metamask vaults as well as new vaults with "KeyMetadata" which have dynamic iterations
+- If you need help extracting Metamask vaults, use `Metamask Extractor` https://github.com/cyclone-github/metamask_extractor
+- _`Metamask Vault Decryptor` will be superseded by hashcat once a custom hashcat kernel is released, however, `Metamask Vault Decryptor` also displays the seed phrase alongside the vault password, which hashcat does not currently support_

 ### Example vaults supported:
 - Old vault format: `{"data": "","iv": "","salt": ""}`